LoopyDev/MiddleQuit/README.md

 Quit apps by middle clicking Dock items.

+Force Quit with or without modifier keys coming very soon!

 ## Info
 The app lives in the top bar, from where you can enable launch at login, open the accessibility settings (if not enabled - more on that below), set the modifier key, or quit the app.